-Identify high risk areas and procedures.
+Identify high risk activities and procedures.
 Eliminate "blind" searches where you cannot see what your hands are touching.
 Use mirrors and other devices.

 What personal protection should I use?

-- when in direct contact with blood, blood specimens, semen, tissue, body fluids, blood soiled items
+- when in direct contact with blood, blood specimens, semen, tissue, body fluids, or blood soiled items

 - when in contact with any surface or object visibly soiled with blood or body fluids

 When an inmate becomes combative or threatening, gloves should be put on as soon as possible.